13413j1j13j5315n13/FollowerV2/README.md

 		* Have you configured server and client properly as described in this documentation?
 		* What is your hostname in the plugin's settings?
 		* What are your server's and client's IP addresses?
+		* Have you tried turning off your firewall?
+On both sides?
 		* If your hostname is not `localhost` in the plugin's settings have you run the required `netsh` command?
 		* Can you curl your server inside the machine where you run your server?
 E.g. does this `curl http://localhost:4412` return the JSON response?
 If your hostname is not `localhost` do the following commands return the JSON responses `curl http://127.0.0.1:4412` and `curl http://SERVER_MACHINE_IP:4412`?
 		* Are you behind a NAT?